dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 <li markdown="1">
-The Dart code gets the button element from the DOM using query() and the button's id #delete-all.
+The Dart code gets the button element from the DOM using query() and the button's ID, #delete-all.
 The code registers a mouse click handler on the button;
-the handler removes all of the child elements from the UListElement. clear() is a function defined in the List class.
+the handler removes all of the child elements from the to do list.
 Here is all of the Dart code related to the **Delete All** button.

 ![Remove all child elements from an Element](images/remove-all-code.png)